Skip to content

 Why drive an electric car in Iceland?

 First and foremost, it’s environmentally friendly.
 Almost all electricity in Iceland is produced using renewable energy (73% hydropower and 26.8% geothermal).
+It’s also a comfortable and refined driving experience.
 If you’re used to driving an EV at home, you’ll find it the natural choice in Iceland.
 However, if you’ve never driven one before (or perhaps you’re considering buying an EV), then your holiday in Iceland is the perfect opportunity for a ‘test drive’.
 The roads are excellent, with little traffic, and there’s an ever-expanding network of charging stations.

-Did you know?
 Iceland is one of the world’s leading countries when it comes to EVs.
-In the first half of 2022, around 85 per cent of private cars sold in Iceland were plug-ins (compared to 16.5 per cent in the UK).
+In 2025 around 63 per cent of all new cars sold in Iceland were Battery Electric Vehicle or plug-ins (compared to around 23 per cent in the UK).

 north iceland road through myvatn rth